 3. In the second SSH session, run the following command to start capturing packets on <Interface-2> and direct them to span-2:

-Note: By explicitly specifying the capture session number (1 and 2), you are ensuring that each interface has its own dedicated span for capturing packets.
+Note: By explicitly specifying the capture session number (1 and 2), its ensured that each interface has its own dedicated span for capturing packets.

 4. The system will create separate span interfaces (span-1 and span-2) for each capture session, and each interface will have its exclusive span for capturing packets.

-5. To confirm that the packet captures are exclusive for each interface, you can use the following command in a third SSH session:
+5. To confirm that the packet captures are exclusive for each interface, the following command in a third SSH session can be ran

 get capture session